 Want to get quality leads from blogging?
 Then guest post on websites your target customers frequent.

-4. Earn their trust – by writing quality content
+4. Want get serious leads from your business blog?
+Earn your visitors’ trust by writing quality content

 Remember the 80/20 rule